 Three of the main cast members would have tragic circumstances happen to them later in life.
 Margot Kidder had a public panic attack in 1996.
 Christopher Reeve was paralyzed in 1995, and died nine years later.
 Marlon Brando had several bad things happen to him after the movie.
 First, his son fatally shot his half-sister's boyfriend.
 Not too long later, his daughter hung herself.
 He later died from numerous complications in 2004.

 When Otis is being followed through Grand Central Station, a porter announces a train boarding for Poughkeepsie.
 Gene Hackman's portrayal of Popeye Doyle in The French Connection (1971), rousts a bar and, famously, intimidates one of its patrons by asking him if he ever "...picked his feet in Poughkeepsie."

 The black and white photograph of a mustachioed man seen on the table in the background of Lois Lane's apartment when Clark Kent first visits is in fact a gatefold copy of the album "Traffic" (1968) open at a picture of Dave Mason and Jim Capaldi.

-According with Jor-El (when this one talks to his son in the Fortress of Solitude), Superman is 18 years old at time of their meeting in the fortress, passing 12 years together studying life and cosmos.
-When Superman appears in Metropolis he is 30 years old.
-Christopher Reeve was 26 years old at time of the movie.
+According with Jor-El (when he talks to his son in the Fortress of Solitude), Superman is eighteen years old at time of their meeting in the fortress, passing twelve years together studying life and the cosmos.
+When Superman appears in Metropolis, he is 30 years old.
+Christopher Reeve was only 24 and 25 years old at time of this movie.